Who We Are

 A peaceful corner of the church property has been set aside and consecrated for the purpose of receiving the cremains of St. Alban’s congregants, families and friends.

-The St. Alban’s Vestry has approved this Emergency Action Plan to address emergencies that we can reasonably expect in our neighborhood and here at church, such as fires, tornadoes, floods, and others.
+The St. Alban’s Vestry has approved this Emergency Plan to address emergencies that we can reasonably expect in our neighborhood and here at church, such as fires, tornadoes, floods, and others.
 This plan will help us prepare before emergencies strike, and help St. Alban’s to be a shelter and refuge for our neighbors in case a disaster should affect the local community.

 In addition, the plan includes contact phone numbers for the various vendors who maintain our physical plant systems.